DarkslayerHaos/ruvyrias/README.md

 ## Bot Example

-If you're looking for a practical example of how to use Ruvyrias, check out the [Bot Example Repository](https://github.com/DarkslayerHaos/ruvyrias-example).
+If you're looking for a practical example of how to use Ruvyrias, check out the [Ruvyrias Example Bot](https://github.com/DarkslayerHaos/ruvyrias-example).
 This repository provides a complete bot and sample code to help you get started quickly.

 The example bot comes with several commands to manage music playback seamlessly: